rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The following selection filter types are included in the YANG Push Lite data model and may be applied against a datastore:

-- *paths*: A list of basic path selection filters that, as a very restricted subset of an XPath filter, defines a path to a subtree of data nodes in the schema.
-For each YANG list element on the path, the list keys may either be: (i) wildcarded to allow any value, (ii) specify a value as an exactly match for a key, or (iii) have a regex expression to match a subset of list entries. **TODO, do we also want a basic form of inclusion/exclusion of elements at the end of the filter?**
+- *YPaths*: A list of basic YANG path selection filters that defines a path to a subtree of data nodes in the data tree, with some simple constraints on keys.
+See {{YPaths}}.

 - *subtree*: A subtree selection filter identifies one or more datastore subtrees.
 When specified, *update* records will only include the datastore nodes of selected datastore subtree(s).
 The syntax and semantics correspond to those specified in {{RFC6241}}, Section 6.

-- *xpaths*: A list of *xpath* selection filter is a full XPath expression that returns a node set.
+- *XPaths*: A list of *XPath* selection filter is a full XPath expression that returns a node set.
 (XPath is a query language for selecting nodes in an XML document; see {{XPATH}} for details.)
 When specified, updates will only come from the selected datastore nodes that match the XPath expression.

 These filters are used as selectors that define which data nodes fall within the scope of a subscription.
-A publisher MUST support basic path filters, and MAY also support subtree or xpath filters.  **TODO, do we really need full XPath filters, does anyone intend to support this?
-I thought that many implements only support a limited subset much closer to the new 'paths' definition above.**
+A publisher MUST support basic path filters, and MAY also support subtree or xpath filters.

 XPath itself provides powerful filtering constructs, and care must be used in filter definition.
 Consider an XPath filter that only passes a datastore node when an interface is up.
 It is up to the receiver to understand the implications of the presence or absence of objects in each update.

 For both path and xpath based filters, each filter may define a list of paths/xpaths.
 Each of these filter paths is processed by the publisher independently, and if two or more filter paths end up selecting overlapping data nodes then the publisher MAY notify duplicate values for those data nodes, but the encoded data that is returned MUST always be syntactically valid, i.e., as per section 5.3 of {{RFC8342}}.

+## *YPath* definition {#YPaths}

+A *YPath* represents a simple path into a YANG schema tree, where some of the list key values may be constrained.

+It is encoded in the similar format to the YANG JSON encoding for instance-identifier, section 6.11 of {{RFC7951}}, except with more flexibility on the keys, in that keys may be left-out or be bound to a regular expression filter.

+The rules for constructing a YPath are:

+- A YPath is a sequence of data tree path segment separated by a '/' character.
+If the path starts with a '/' then it is absolute path from the root of the schema, otherwise it is a relative path, where the context of the relative path must be declared.

+- Constraints on key values may be specified within a single pair of '[' ']' brackets, where:

+  - keys may be given in any order, and may be omitted, in which case they match any value.
+Key matches are separated by a comma (,) with optional space character either side.

+  - key match is given by *\<key\>=\<value\>*, with optional space characters either side of the equals (=), and value is specified as:

+    - '\<value\>', for an exact match of the key's value.
+Single quote characters (') must be escaped with a backslash (\\).

+    - r'\<reg-expr\>', for a regex match of the key value using {{RFC9485}}, and where the regular-expression is a full match of the string, i.e, it implicit anchors to the start and end of the value.

+Some examples of YPaths:

+- */ietf-interfaces:interfaces/interface\[name='eth0'\]/ietf-ip:ipv6/ip* - which identifies is 'ipv6/ip' data node in the ietf-ip module for the 'eth0' interface.

+- */ietf-interfaces:interfaces/interface\[name=r'eth.\*'\]/ietf-ip:ipv6/ip* - which identifies all interfaces with a name that start with "eth".

+- */example:multi-keys-list\[first-key='foo', second-key=r'bar.\*'\]* - which identifies all entries in the 'multi-keys-list, where the first-key matches foo, and the second-key starts with bar.

+- */ietf-interfaces:interfaces/interface* - which identifies the *interface* list data node in the ietf-interfacess module for all interfaces.
+I.e., the interface list 'name' key is unrestricted.

+- */ietf-interfaces:interfaces/interface[]* - alternative format of the previous YPath.

 ## The "filters" Container

-The "filters" container maintains a list of all datastore subscription filters that persist outside the lifecycle of a single subscription.
+The "filters" container maintains a list of all datastore subhttps://rgwilton.github.io/draft-yp-observability/draft-wilton-netconf-yp-observability.html scription filters that persist outside the lifecycle of a single subscription.
 This enables predefined filters that may be referenced by more than one configured or dynamic subscription.

 Below is a tree diagram for the "filters" container.
 All objects contained in this tree are described in the YANG module in {{ietf-yp-lite-yang}}.